larlequin/PandocAcademic/readme.md

 You can select the syntax for a markdown file (Pandoc) in the Menu: View > Syntax > Pandoc.
 This syntax should be selected to make the conversion menu available.

-The compatible color schemes are available in the Menu: Preference > Color Scheme > Pandoc > ColorScheme.
+The compatible color schemes are available in the Menu: Preferences > Color Scheme > Pandoc > ColorScheme.

 ### Conversion ###